adobe/styleguide/opensource/doc-style.md

 for an ordinary speaker of English with a basic university education.
 If your prose is simple, clear, and straightforward it will translate readily.

-One way to think about this is to assume Docker’s users are generally university educated and read at least a "16th" grade level (meaning they have a university degree).
+One way to think about this is to assume developers working with Adobe's APIs are generally university educated and read at least a "16th" grade level (meaning they have a university degree).
 You can use a
 [readability tester](https://readable.io/) to help guide your judgment.
 For example, the readability score for the phrase "Containers should be ephemeral" is around the 13th grade level (first year at university), and so is acceptable.

+You should not assume that readers have completed a computers science degree, as many developers are self-taught or have learned at coding bootcamps.
+This means that you do not have to introduce or define simple concepts and acronyms like API or "importing a module".
+More complex, and formal concepts can be used, but should be followed by an explanation.

+For example:

+* "Containers should be ephemeral, *they can be stopped at any time.*"
+* "HTTP PUT requests are idempotent, *this means making the same request twice will yield the same result.*"
+* "The `sort` method has linear time complexity, *sorting twice as many items will take two times as long*"

 In all cases, we prefer clear, concise communication over stilted, formal language.
 Don't feel like you have to write documentation that "sounds like technical writing."
+Technical documentation should read like the explanations of a friendly, helpful experienced co-worker that you just reached out to via chat.

-### Metaphor and figurative language
+### Metaphor and Figurative Language

 One exception to the "don’t write directly for ESL" rule is to avoid the use of metaphor or other
 [figurative language](http://en.wikipedia.org/wiki/Literal_and_figurative_language) to
 describe things.
 There are too many cultural and social issues that can prevent a reader from correctly interpreting a metaphor.
+This is especially the case for sports metaphors.

-## Specific conventions
+## Specific Conventions

 Below are some specific recommendations (and a few deviations) from AP style that we use in our docs.